Medicine — M.D. with Bioethics — M.A.

 Program director, Bioethics, School of Religion

-Program coordinator, School of Medicine
+Program liaison, School of Medicine

 Henry H. Lamberton

 The faculty for the combined degrees Bioethics with Medicine Program is drawn from Loma Linda University's School of Religion and School of Medicine.

 Students are selected through a competitive process led by the School of Medicine in conjunction with the Bioethics Program.
 Selection is based upon the standard admission criteria for the M.A. degree in bioethics minus the GRE because the MCAT includes a critical-thinking component.

 An M.A. degree in bioethics taken as a stand-alone degree requires 48 units in bioethics courses.
 However, the M.A./M.D. combined degrees student is able to reduce the total units required by sharing 18 units between the two programs in the following manner.

 - 12 units from three courses in the medical curriculum count as credit toward the M.A. degree in bioethics: a) MDCJ 538 Medical Neuroscience , b) PSYT 526 Psychopathology, and c) PRVM 517 Lifestyle and Preventive Medicine.
 Acceptance of these courses for M.A. degree credit requires an integrative, supplemental eight-page paper that relates the courses' content to bioethics.
 The rationale: These three courses in medicine have sufficiently relevant content to bioethics that they academically warrant being applied to the M.A. degree in bioethics requirements.